 From 2005–2015, Rapp served as the founder and CEO of Bottlenotes, Inc., the leading interactive media company in the U.S. wine, craft beer, and artisanal spirit industries.
 During the Bottlenotes years, she was named one of Inc. Magazine’s “30 Under 30” coolest entrepreneurs in America (September 2008) and routinely one of the wine industry’s top 25 of 100 most influential people by Intowine.com (2012 onward).
 Bottlenotes also received the “Best Advertising and Marketing Company” and the “People’s Choice Award” at the Empact 100 in September 2013 at the United Nations, honoring the top 100 companies with founders under 35.

 Starting in 2015, Rapp also served as the managing partner at AJR Ventures, a strategic advisory firm for $100MM+ privately-held companies on their new business unit/new market development, digital, and e-commerce strategies.
 As of 2018, her activities via AJR Ventures are primarily angel investing/seed stage investing in nature.

-Alyssa earned a B.A. in Political Science and the History of Art from Yale University in 2000 and an M.B.A. from Stanford University’s Graduate School of Business in 2005.
+Rapp earned a BA in political science and the history of art from Yale University in 2000 and an MBA from Stanford Graduate School of Business in 2005.
 At Yale, she earned the Frank M. Patterson prize for the best essay on the American political system for her senior thesis on public housing reform in Chicago.